PedroPLCode/StefanCryptoTradingBot/README.md

 The bot utilizes machine learning through the [MariolaMLCryptoTradingUtils](https://github.com/PedroPLCode/MariolaMLCryptoTradingUtils) module to improve the prediction of future prices, providing a significant edge in the market.

-The bot provides an easy-to-use interface for starting and stopping the bot, real-time trade and balance monitoring, technical analysis panel, daily report emails and backtesting features.
+The bot provides an easy-to-use interface for starting and stopping the bot, real-time trade and balance monitoring, technical analysis panel, trade reports via email or telegram and backtesting features.
 User can access a control panel to manage bot operations, and an admin panel for modifying key settings and strategies.

 ## Features